zshahzadpumacy/Redimi-Giftcards-SmartContract/README.md

  * Redemption of gift cards: The gift cards can be redeemed at supported retailers.
 When a gift card is redeemed, this transaction takes place on the smart contract which also updates the amount available in the gift card.
 To prevent fraud, signatures from customer and retailer are used to authenticate the transaction.

- * Transfer voucher ownership: This functionality allows customers to transfer the gift cards to one another.
+ * Transfer Giftcard ownership: This functionality allows customers to transfer the gift cards to one another.

- * Transfer voucher amount: Apart of transfering a complete voucher, customers can also transfer partial amounts from one voucher to another.
+ * Transfer Giftcard amount: Apart of transfering a complete Giftcard, customers can also transfer partial amounts from one Giftcard to another.

  * Manage retail partners of the mall: Since gift cards purchased from a mall are only redeemable through supported retailers, this functionality allows adding/removing partner retailers.